Abandoned Town, Capricorn

 Nico stiffened before rushing forward.
 “Cadence?!
 Cadence—you’re connected with Cadence?!”
 He looked around the room.
 “I-Is she here?”

 “Wait, wait, wait.”
 Gilbert stepped in-between Nico and Werner.
 “You’re saying that one of the people you’re connected to knows this guy?
-Isn’t that a bit too coincidental?”
+Isn’t that a bit too much of a coincidence?”
 He turned to study Nico.
 “Are you sure you don’t have anything to do with this?”

 Nico shook his head with wide eyes.
 “Honestly, this is the first time I’ve heard about this, but it would explain what happened with Dunya Kramer.”